ziga11/VIN-DIY-Osciloscope/README.md

 [DIY Oscilloscope Project Report - Slovene](https://github.com/ziga11/VIN-DIY-Osciloscope/blob/main/Report%20-%20Slovene.pdf)

 To find out how it works a bit more in depth there is a report but unfortunately its in Slovene.
-You could use GPT to translate it but IDK how accurate the translation will be.